 Finally, some good news!
-If you use Square as your point-of-sale system in your restaurant or bar you can now automate inventory tracking by connecting Square with Backbar.
+If you use Square as your point-of-sale system in your restaurant or bar you can now automate inventory tracking by integrating Square with Backbar.
 The integration will track inventory depletion based on sales in your Square system.
 Here's a quick look at how the Backbar-Square integration will reduce costs and simplify managing your restaurant or bar.

 Luckily, the Backbar point-of-sale integration with Square allows you to create a perpetual inventory system!